paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 8. What is JSON?

 Remember how we talked about files and how Python helps us store and read information?
-Today, we'll meet a special type of data called JSON that's like a secret code for sharing information between different programs, websites, and even your own Python code!
+Now, we'll meet a special type of data called JSON that's like a secret code for sharing information between different programs, websites, and even your own Python code!

 **1. JSON: The Language of Data Ninjas:**